hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 An installed JDK consists of a *run-time image* and a set of *packaged modules* in the JMOD format, for each module in the run-time image.
 `jlink` uses the JMOD files when creating custom run-time images.
-In fact, the run-time image in the JDK is itself a result from this process.
+In fact, the run-time image in the JDK is a result from this very process.
-So every resource in the JDK's run-time image is also present in one of the JMOD files, which makes an installed JDK suffer from *redundancy*.
+That means that every resource in the JDK's run-time image is also present in one of the JMOD files, which makes an installed JDK suffer from *redundancy*.
 The JMOD files account for about 25% of the JDK's total size.
 If `jlink` could be changed to extract resources from the run-time image itself, we could dramatically reduce the size of the JDK by simply omitting these JMOD files.